 Fr.
 Andrew Ricci

 Fr.
-Andrew Ricci is the Rector of Christ the King Cathedral in Superior, Wisconsin.
+Andrew Ricci is a Roman Catholic priest of the Superior Diocese in Wisconsin.
+He is the Rector of Christ the King Cathedral.

-In this reflection for the Twenty-Sixth Sunday in Ordinary Time, Fr.
-Erik Arnold encourages us to rejoice over the blessings and gifts that others have received.
+In this reflection for the Thirtieth Sunday in Ordinary Time, Fr.
+Erik Arnold reminds us to go to Jesus, no matter what the crowd may be saying to us.

 Dr. Gerry Crete